The Ultimate Fall Road Trip on Michigan's M-22

 Follow the light to start your trek.
 The North Pierhead Lighthouse has guided vessels to harbor in Manistee since 1927.
 M-22 begins north of town, following the Lake Michigan shore to Arcadia, then the bustling resort community of Frankfort near Crystal Lake.
 Stroll the waterfront, do a little shopping or sample Belgian-style ales at Stormcloud Brewing.
-Lodging includes the historic Hotel Frankfort or a luxurious, secluded yurt outside of town.
-Five miles north of downtown, locals claim Point Betsie is home to Michigan’s most photographed lighthouse.
+Lodging includes the historic Hotel Frankfort.
+Five miles north of downtown, locals claim Point Betsie is home to Michigan's most photographed lighthouse.

 Frankfort to Glen Arbor

 M-22 passes through Empire before reaching Sleeping Bear Dunes National Lakeshore, home to some of the area's most famous attractions.
 For a paddle down the calm Platte River, try Riverside Canoe Trips.
 If you prefer splendid views from above, hit the Empire Bluff Trail (1.5 miles round-trip).

 The artsy village of Empire marks the center of the local hop-growing industry.
 Continuing north, a must-see detour onto M-109 leads to the 7.4-mile Pierce Stocking Scenic Drive, accessing some of the most popular trailheads and dunes.